fximenessilva/knowmad/README.md

     * **views**: Contains the main views or pages of the app.
   * **contexts**: Holds the Context API related files, including context providers and consumers.
   * **styles**: Contains global stylesheets for styling the app.
+  * **utils**: Holds utility functions, helper files or constants used throughout the app.

 ## Architecture